 When you request to join, be sure to answer any questions that may be part of the joining process; you don’t have to write a heartfelt essay, but do be sincere and represent yourself honestly.
 Once you’re a member, in all of these groups except Tarot Nerds, you can post that you’re a seeker (include your location) and someone might be willing to connect you with whatever BTW folks might be nearby.
 Again, however, the answer may be that the closest groups to you are several hours’ drive away — for example, the Gardnerian group has a list of covens willing to talk to seekers; some states have 5–10 listed, and some states have none at all.

-I should also mention the Michigan listings on Witchvox (or look for your state, if you’re not in Michigan).
-Witchvox is of a similar vintage as Yahoo Groups, and they don’t verify or even weed out old listings, but there are listings for covens and groups that still exist and welcome seekers.
+[Here I had mentioned the Michigan listings on Witchvox, but as of early 2020, Witchvox has also shut down.
+Witchvox was of a similar vintage as Yahoo Groups and did not verify or even weed out old listings, but there were listings for covens and groups that still existed and welcomed seekers.
+Mandragora Magika has stepped up to provide some coven/group listings.]
 Pagan Pride Day season has passed, but events are held annually in August and September in Detroit, Lansing, and Grand Rapids.
 Each PPD event has open rituals to attend and vendors to shop at and chat with.

 Again, my Resources page has some more info for seekers; I’ll be adding some of these resources to that page.
 More news on A&J as it develops.
 (And, hey, maybe some more regular posting from me.
 I’m starting to get the itch again.)